 $ kubectl --kubeconfig $KUBE_CONFIG get svc example-service

 The external IP of the instance is displayed in the EXTERNAL-IP column.
-The following is an example of viewing external IP using the command:
+Below is an example viewing an external IP using the command.

 $ kubectl --kubeconfig $KUBE_CONFIG get svc example-service